alokkmukherji/BikeSharingCaseStudy/README.md

         2. Converting integer values to corresponding categorical values
         3. Checking columns have same values or not
         4. Remove columns which are not required for analysis
-  3. Visualising the data - univariate, bivariate analysis
+  2. Visualising the data - univariate, bivariate analysis
+     -  Craeted different plots to understand the relationship (specifically to understant linear relationship) between differnt sets of variables
-  4. Data preparation for Modeling
+  3. Data preparation for Modeling
+        1. Converting categorical variables to dummy variables - so that they become suitable for model building
-  5. Splitting data into Training and Test sets
+        2. Splitting data into Training and Test sets at 70% (for training data) and 30% (for evaluating data) ratio respectively
-  6. Rescaling features
+        3. Rescaling features so that variables can have comparable scale using Min-Max scaling technique
-  7. Building a linear model
+  4. Building a linear model
+      - Started with 10 variables using RFE technique and dropped unnecessary variables having high VIF (>5), high p (>0.05) one by one after checking p and VIF everytime.
+      - Dropped variables having very low magnitude after checking p and VIF
-  8. Resudual analysis of the training data
+  6. Resudual analysis of the training data
+      - Residual analysis done to validate residuals are normally distributed with mean at 0
+      - Checked y_predict vs y based on the training database to validate error terms are normally distributed (homoscedasticity) or not
-  9. Making prediction using final model
+  8. Making prediction using final model
+      - Applied model validated on training dataset (having 81% as R2 and 1.999 as Durbin-Watson) on test dataset
   10. Model evaluation
+      - Model is evaluated using sklearn r2_score which gave R2 value which is within 5% of statsmodel R2
- 10. Summary
+  12. Summary

  - The no. of rows and columns reduced to 37398 and 21 respectively, This reduced dataset was used for further analysis